 This page outlines how you can help people you are considering referring to the service;

-- The local specialist obesity service (LSOS) is a Tier 3 multi-disciplinary service including Dietetics, Occupational Therapy, Psychology and a Consultant Endocrinologist.
+- The Specialist Weight Management Service (SWMS) is a Tier 3 multi-disciplinary service including Dietetics, Occupational Therapy, Psychology and a Consultant Endocrinologist.

 - The referral criteria is for patients who are willing to engage with lifestyle change who have a BMI>40kg/m2 or BMI>35km/m2 with an obesity related co-morbidity.

 - The SWMS service can provide a route to weight loss surgery for people after fully exploring all non-surgical methods of weight loss.
 Supervised very low calorie diets (VLCD), pharmacotherapy, lifestyle and dietary change, behaviour change with respect to self- management.
 This may take up to one year.

 - Fully exploring these non-surgical methods helps to identify those who will benefit the most from surgery.
 Surgery is an invasive and non-reversible procedure and does not guarantee long term weight loss and maintenance, therefore identification of the right person is imperative to get the best possible long-term weight loss outcome.
 If you want more information about the potential complications of surgery, please refer to https://www.nhs.uk/conditions/weight-loss-surgery/risks/

 - SWMS is different to other weight management services in that it is run by a multi-disciplinary team of clinical specialists and offers 'intensive and personalised support' for those who are ready to make healthy lifestyle changes to improve their health